 Even if you are already a leader per the above definition, you’re not satisfied.
 You know that improving will only enable you to achieve more of what you value – therefore you actively seek to grow as a leader.
 You are open to critique and feedback, you are resourceful, you are humble, and you are hungry to learn.

 Concrete evidence that convinces the adcom to conclude that you will grow as a leader and provide leadership in the future.
 You must demonstrate both leadership and potential to grow as a leader.
 For the former, provide this evidence by portraying experiences in your application boxes, essays, resume, and (if you provide some inputs for your recommenders) recommendations that reflect your leadership to date.
 For the latter, in these same application components frankly reflect on where you are in your leadership development – you understand what parts are innate to you, and where you need to improve.

 So “demonstrated leadership potential” is actually rather complex.
-So spend some time and effort on a strategy to integrate these points into your entire application.
+Spend some time and effort on a strategy to integrate these points into your entire application.

 Check out the first post in this series, Understanding Stanford GSB’s Core Value Of Intellectual Vitality.